 For other businesses, the journey down the funnel may take several months or even years:

-> Sees multiple ads on various platform over a series of weeks > decides to visit website for initial exploration > sees more ads or pieces of content > peruses social channels, watches some YouTube videos, browses website > checks out competitor sites and compares reviews > asks colleague their opinion > forgets the whole thing for a while > sees another ad that reminds them to ask for a quote > gets a quote > talks to team about initial outlay versus expected 12-month return > reads more reviews > decides to become a customer!
+> Sees multiple ads on various platforms over a series of weeks > decides to visit website for initial exploration > sees more ads or pieces of content > peruses social channels, watches some YouTube videos, browses website > checks out competitor sites and compares reviews > asks colleague their opinion > forgets the whole thing for a while > sees another ad that reminds them to ask for a quote > gets a quote > talks to team about initial outlay versus expected 12-month return > reads more reviews > decides to become a customer!

 Multiple ads, blogs, LinkedIn messages or giveaways might be required for an individual to even take note or recognise a brand.
 For high-ticket items and considered purchases, it may take many more touchpoints before a user decides to take that final action, which might be a website enquiry.
 In these instances, that final ‘action’ only takes users into a ‘sales funnels’ because the actual purchase is not just a simple add to cart and buy situation.